-Ah, what would life be without potatoes?
-Well, if you’ve just been diagnosed with a fatty liver, you might soon find the answer to that question first hand because potatoes and NAFLD are not best friends – on the contrary!
+What would life be without potatoes?
+Well, if you’ve just been diagnosed with a fatty liver, you might soon find the answer to that question firsthand because potatoes and MASLD (aka fatty liver disease, formerly NAFLD) are not best friends – on the contrary!

-And today we’ll learn what “do it right” means.
-We’re going to talk about potatoes and fatty liver in this article and answer the burning question that many of us have: are potatoes good or bad for fatty liver?
+And today we’ll learn everything about regular potatoes, sweet potatoes, and fatty liver and answer the burning question: are potatoes good or bad for fatty liver?

 And guess which food is also high in carbs?
 The good ol’ potato!
 So, this takes us to the following logical question: